pubnub/pubnub-mcp-server/resources/sdk_docs/java_overview.md

 `
 ```

-Add a delay to keep the app running:
+Add a delay to prevent exiting immediately:

 ```
 1

 ```

 ## Complete example